 - The easy-to-do steps will give you a visual guide to aid in following the recipe.
 I am a visual learner and I know sometimes if you just see it, you can do it!

 - I love to tweak recipes and I know you do too.
-I like give you options that will work in the recipe.
+I like to give you options that will work in the recipe.
 I will also tell you what not to do.
+If there is a more affordable option without affecting taste I will share it.

 - My "How to…" posts will provide the most detailed instructions and often are more about technique than the recipe.
 I want to share with you "the why," not just "the how."

 - No. "Cooking for two" does not, in my world, mean only two servings.
 We are cooking for the smaller households, not necessarily for two servings.
 It may be one, two, or more people.
-Two servings is often not realistic for what you are making.
+Two servings are often not realistic for what you are making.
 Many things just don't make sense, like a recipe that calls for half an egg.
-On the recipe card I note how many servings the recipe makes.
+On the recipe card, I note how many servings the recipe makes.
 If you need more or less adjust it up or down with one click!
-So you will find many recipes here for more than two servings.
+So you will find some recipes here for more than two servings.

-- See my Tips on Cooking for Two.
-In this article I share the tips and tricks I use to make cooking for two work!
+- Tips: 9 Top Tips on Cooking for Two.
+In this article, I share the tips and tricks I use to make cooking for two on a budget work!

 Happy cooking for two, or more!